ietf-wg-alto/draft-ietf-alto-path-vector/examples.md

-The request uses the path vector cost type in the `cost-type` field, and queries the Maximum Reservable Bandwidth ANE property and the Persistent Entity property.
+The request uses the path vector cost type in the `cost-type` field, and queries the Maximum Reservable Bandwidth ANE property and the Persistent Entity property for two source and destination pairs: 192.0.4.2 -> 192.0.2.2 and 192.0.4.2 -> 192.0.5.2.

 The response consists of two parts.
-The first part returns the array of ANEName for each valid source and destination pair, where `NET1` represent sub-network NET1, and `AGGR` is the aggregation of L1 and NET3.
+The first part returns the array of ANEName for each valid source and destination pair.
+As one can see in {{fig-pe}}, flow 192.0.4.2 -> 192.0.2.2 traverses NET2, L1 and NET1, and flow 192.0.4.2 -> 192.0.5.2 traverses NET2, L2 and NET3.

 The second part returns the requested properties of ANEs.
-Since NET1 has sufficient bandwidth, it sets the `max-reservable-bandwidth` to a sufficiently large number.
-It also represents a persistent ANE defined in the `ane-props` resource, identified by `ane-props.ane:datacenter1`.
-The aggregated `max-reservable-bandwidth` of ane:AGGR is constrained by the link capacity of L1.
-The `persistent-entity-id` property is omitted as both L1 and NET3 do not represent any persistent entity.
+Assume NET1, NET2 and NET3 has sufficient bandwidth and their `max-reservable-bandwidth` values are set to a sufficiently large number (50 Gbps in this case).
+On the other hand, assume there are no prior reservation on L1 and L2, and their `max-reservable-bandwidth` values are the corresponding link capacity (10 Gbps for L1 and 15 Gbps for L2).

+Both NET1 and NET2 have a mobile edge deployed, i.e., MEC1 in NET1 and MEC2 in
+NET2.
+Assume the ANEName for MEC1 and MEC2 are `MEC1` and `MEC2` and their
+properties can be retrieved from the property map `ane-props`.
+Thus, the `persistent-entity-id` property of NET1 and NET3 are `ane-props.ane:MEC1` and `ane-props.ane:MEC2` respectively.

 ~~~
 POST /endpointcost/pv HTTP/1.1